budziq/rust-skeptic/README.md

 ```
 <code>```</code>

-Skeptic will interpret other words in the code block's 'info string',
+Skeptic will interpret other words in the code block's 'info string'
-which should be separated by comma, ',', to be
+(which should be separated by comma, ',', to be
-Github-compatible.
+GitHub-compatible).
 These words change how the test is interpreted:
 `ignore`, and `should_panic`.

 `ignore` causes the test not to be run during testing, so it will neither pass nor fail.